Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 Meta

-Meta is strategically positioned to capitalized on the growth of spatial computing over the coming years.
-The Meta Quest 3 device, a fully integrated mixed reality system, is available at an affordable mass-market price of $499.
-This device offers mostly the same range of functionalities of the Vision Pro, but at a mere fraction of its cost.
-This price point and headset quality may be an ideal product-market fit for the new generation of first-time spatial computing users.
+Meta has been leading the space since its acquisition of Oculus in 2014.
+Today, the Meta Quest 3, a fully integrated mixed reality headset, is available at an accessible mass-market price of $299.
+The device offers much of the same core functionality as the Vision Pro, but at a fraction of the cost.
+With this price point and impressive feature set, it may represent the ideal product-market fit for a new generation of first-time spatial computing users.

 Microsoft

-In addition, Microsoft has integrated its complete Teams and Microsoft 365 Suite software solutions into the Meta Quest ecosystem.
+In addition, Microsoft has integrated its complete Teams and Microsoft 365 Suite software solutions into the Meta Quest and Apple Vision Pro ecosystem.
 By providing their software solutions to external hardware manufacturers, Microsoft has followed a strategy that has proven successful for them in the past.

 Magic Leap

 Magic Leap currently secures an impressive portfolio of over 4,000 patents and leads the industry in glass display technology.
-While tech giants like Meta and Apple are targeting the consumer market, Magic Leap is well-positioned to serve the growing enterprise sector, which is expected to experience significant growth in the coming years.
+While tech giants like Meta and Apple are targeting the consumer market, Magic Leap is well-positioned to serve as a component provider for optical passthrough devices, which are expected to experience significant growth in the coming years.

 ByteDance

-In 2021, ByteDance, the parent company of TikTok, acquired the VR headset manufacturer, PICO, marking its official entry into the spatial computing space.
-Since this acquisition, PICO has launched its latest spatial computing device, the PICO 4, which stands as a direct competitor to Meta's Quest line.
-They have also introduced an enterprise-grade model, the PICO 4E, targeting the business market.
+In 2021, ByteDance, the parent company of TikTok, acquired the headset manufacturer, PICO, marking its official entry into the spatial computing space.
+Since this acquisition, PICO has launched its latest spatial computing device, the PICO 4, which stands as a direct competitor to Meta and Apple products.

 The Future of Spatial Computing

-Ranging from fitness and healthcare to education and gaming, Spatial Computing is revolutionizing industries with immersive experiences that engage users with technology like never before.
-The boundaries between the physical and virtual are becoming increasingly blurred, and this is just the beginning.
+Ranging from fitness and healthcare to education and gaming, Spatial Computing is revolutionizing industries with digital experiences that engage users with technology like never before.
+The boundaries between the physical and digital are becoming increasingly blurred, and this is just the beginning.

 Looking ahead, the future of Spatial Computing holds immense potential.
 As these technologies continue to develop, they will play a key role in our everyday lives, transforming the way we live.

-Apple's entry into Spatial Computing with the Vision Pro is more than just another product launch; it's a key milestone in the history of technology.
-With a legacy of redefining consumer technology, the launch of the Apple Vision Pro feels akin to the debut of the iPhone and the Macintosh, signaling the start of a new computing generation.
+Apple's entry into Spatial Computing in 2024 is a key milestone in the history of technology.
+With a legacy of redefining consumer technology, the launch of the Apple Vision Pro feels like the launch of the iPhone in 2007 and the Macintosh in 1984, signaling the start of a new computing generation.

-Having been fully dedicated to developing AR/VR software in the industry since 2016, Treeview has witnessed the industry progress over the last eight years happen in stages.
-Each new generation of hardware has opened the door to new software use cases, which in turn have paved the way for new business value propositions.
+Having been fully dedicated to developing world-class spatial computing software since 2016, Treeview has witnessed the industry advancements over the last decade happen in phases.
+Each new generation of hardware has opened the door to new software use cases, which in turn have enabled new use cases for new business value propositions.

-With the launch of this next generation of hardware, led by Meta Quest 3 and Apple Vision Pro, we will see a new wave of startups and corporate innovation teams developing a new set of value propositions with these devices.
-We can expect a strong next 2-3 years of innovation in this space as entrepreneurs and innovators build the next generation of digital products.
+With the launch of this current generation of hardware, we are seeing a new wave of startups and enterprise innovation teams developing a new set of value propositions enabled by this technology.
+We can expect strong years ahead of innovation in this space as entrepreneurs, intrapreneurs, and innovators build the next generation of digital products.

 Parting Words

 We hope this complete guide on Spatial Computing has been insightful and informative.
-We've covered in detail what Spatial Computing is, the differences among various industry terms, how the technology works, how it is being used in different industries, and the companies that are leading this space.
+We’ve covered in detail what Spatial Computing is, the differences among various industry terms, how the technology works, how it is being used across different industries, and the companies leading this space.